My ‘HIGH 54’ Playstation One (PS1/PSX) Games That Are Still Fun Playing Now (+ 41 MORE GEMS TO MAKE IT AN EVEN 95, EH)

 Much like how Metal Gear Solid was synonymous with top shelf PS1 titles, the Tony Hawk series is another gold standard from that era of video gaming.
 You can’t really go wrong with any of the Tony Hawk games for the Playstation One, but if you’re only selecting one—and for the sake of this list, I’m only highlighting one—then I’d say you gotta go with number 2.
 Why?
 Well, the gameplay still holds up, as does the soundtrack + this is the one that I played all the time back in the day, so it also comes with a nice helping of nostalgia for me (even if I’m not anywhere close to being as good at landing tricks as I remember once being).

 If the PS1 had an undisputed mascot like Mario or Sonic were for the Nintendo and Sega, it would probably have to be Crash Bandicoot, right?
 I mean, he definitely had the kind of ‘tude one looked for in a 90s video game mascot.
-I haven’t played the Bandicoot series enough to know if Crash 1 is better than Crash 2 or Crash Warped—they all seem about equally good if you like one you’ll like them all—but I am putting the first Crash game into the official list because that’s the one that I keep finding myself coming back to play (and I try not to make lists that use up multiple spots for similar games in a well-regarded series — so just consider this spot a recommendation for the whole Bandicoot platforming series).
-At first it seems like Crash is a bit too easy, but it gets trickier pretty quick, and like all old games that are still fun to play today, Crash handles really well and is the right mix of fun & challenging to keep the noggin’ engaged.
+And if you like one Crash game on the PS1, you’re going to like all three (because they’re all good and their contained-3D style aged pretty well).
+At first, Crash games can feel a bit too easy, but things get trickier pretty quickly, and like all old games that are still fun to play today, the Crash games handle really well and are the right mix of fun & challenging to keep the noggin’ engaged.

 Spyro can almost feel a bit too easy at times and maybe better suited for a younger audience… but sometimes it’s nice to just play a game that looks and feels really great and is just relaxing and enjoyable and not very stressful to spend time in.
 And Spyro The Dragon looks and feels really great and is relaxing and enjoyable and not very stressful to spend time in.
-That’s probably why they made a few sequels — sequels that also look and feel great and are worth adding to your retro gaming collection.
-But I’m gonna try working my way through the first one first, so that’s the one that makes it into my list of recommended PS1 games that are still worth playing today (but, like with Crash, consider this spot on the list a recommendation for the whole Spyro series).
+That’s probably why they made a few sequels — sequels that also look and feel great and are worth adding to your retro gaming collection because, if you like one, you’re going to like all three about the same.

 s-l500.jpg